 It is an interesting decision.
-Nearby developments, such as 225 Marsh Wall, are of a similar size, but manage to provide over double the amount of affordable housing units, and even noted during their application that Tower Hamlets currently has around 20,000 people on their waiting list for housing.
+Nearby developments, such as 225 Marsh Wall, are of a similar size, but manage to provide over double the amount of affordable housing units.
+It was even noted during the planning application for Glengall Quay that Tower Hamlets currently has around 20,000 people on their waiting list for housing.

 Another minor negative with the new development is its location for public transport.

 Like all new developments on the Isle of Dogs, the 49-59 Millharbour site has been designated as car free.
 Therefore, residents will need to rely on public transport — being unable to apply for on street parking permits.